peterjunpark/ROCm/docs/how-to/rocm-for-ai/training/benchmark-docker/previous/pytorch-training-v25-3.rst

 the following section, but other configurations are not validated by AMD.

-Use the following instructions to set up the environment, configure the script to train models, and reproduce the benchmark results on MI325X and MI300X accelerators with the AMD PyTorch training Docker image.
+Use the following instructions to set up the environment, configure the script to train models, and reproduce the benchmark results on MI300X series accelerators with the AMD PyTorch training Docker image.

 Once your environment is set up, use the following commands and examples to start benchmarking.